pyscaffold/pyscaffold/CONTRIBUTING.rst

 .. tip::
-   Please notice that the `GitHub web interface`_ provides a quick way of propose changes in PyScaffold's files, that do not require you to have a lot of experience with git_ or programing in general.
+   Please notice that the `GitHub web interface`_ provides a quick way of propose changes in PyScaffold's files, that do not require you to have a lot of experience with git_ or programming in general.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.